ilpoppattuso/vault/README.md

 Insert files you want to protect into the folder "Vault", so re-open the file.
 Confirm to protect the Vault, so that the folder will apparently disappear.
 To view and use the Vault, open the file and insert your password.

+# how does it work?
+Vault provides to create a folder with a really simple program.
+This folder will disappear after you confirm you want to do it.
+At the beginning, you will see that it changed name, but if you refresh the page it will disappear, until you will open the file and insert your password.
+If the password is incorrect, the program will be closed, but none of the files will be deleted: you can retry to enter the correct password as many times as you want, but every time you have to re-open the file: so bruteforce attacks don't work on this program.